explodinglabs/jsonrpcclient/README.rst

 Logging
 -------

-To give finer control, two separate loggers are used - one for *requests* and another for *responses*.
+To give finer control, two separate loggers are used - one for requests and another for responses.
 These do nothing until you set them up and add handlers to them.

-The following demonstrates how to output **requests** to stderr.
+The following demonstrates how to output requests to stderr.

 .. sourcecode:: python